karanpratapsingh/system-design/README.md

 - **Small but focused**: It's about scope and responsibilities and not size, a service should be focused on a specific problem.
 Basically, _"It does one thing and does it well"_.
 Ideally, they can be independent of the underlying architecture.
 - **Built for businesses**: The microservices architecture is usually organized around business capabilities and priorities.
 - **Resilience & Fault tolerance**: Services should be designed in such a way that they still function in case of failure or errors.
 In environments with independently deployable services, failure tolerance is of the highest importance.
-- **Highly maintainable**: Service should be easy to maintain and test because services that cannot be maintained will be rewritten.
+- **Highly maintainable**: Service should be easy to maintainable and test because services that cannot be maintained will be re-written.

 ### Advantages